Tag Archives: mental model

 To innovate recognize when the system you are in is stuck

-Last year I wrote that a smart way to spot opportunities for innovation is to look for ‘undeniable truths’.
+Last year, I wrote that a smart way to spot opportunities for innovation is to look for ‘undeniable truths’.
 Situations, ideas, statements that cause people to nod their heads in agreement.

 Must read innovation stories of the week: Mental models determine business models

 Much like humans have mental models that determine their beliefs about how the world works, businesses have business models that do the same.
-And just how us humans get stuck in our own thoughts if we don’t feed ourselves new experiences, business models become irrelevant when they don’t evolve.
+And, just how us humans get stuck in our own thoughts if we don’t feed ourselves new experiences, business models become irrelevant when they don’t evolve.

-and this means you have to start with the culture in your organization and how they view the world.
-You need to work on the questioning assumptions your culture has about how the world works so it can start thinking about how it can work better for you.
+, and this means you have to start with the culture in your organization and how they view the world.
+You need to work on questioning the assumptions your culture has about how the world works, so it can start thinking about how it can work better for you.

-I. Want a new business model?
+.
+Want a new business model?
 Check your mental model first.